evanx/cryptoserver/README.md

 See this app's entry point: <a href="https://github.com/evanx/cryptoserver/blob/master/lib/app_cryptoserver.js">lib/app_cryptoserver.js</a>.

-This side project is developed as an exercise by the author, who does not have a custom requirement for use in production.
-As such, do not use it yourself in production without thorough testing and review.
+This side project is developed as an exercise in Node crypto.
+As such, do not use it in production without thorough testing and review.

 ### testing